 There are a number of potential implications for practice.
-WLB discourses are evolving and supporting these public sector organisations to build on well-established WLB practices to ride out austerity.
+WLB discourses are evolving and supporting these public sector organizations to build on well-established WLB practices to ride out austerity.
 This raises questions about whether it matters if the concept of WLB is reconstructed or even subsumed.
 One argument is that if it saves some jobs and continues to provide services, however compromised, this is an important strategy.
-It is even possible that enforced flexibility such as nonvoluntary remote work could have inadvertent positive outcomes.
-Voluntary take-up of WLB practices by men remains limited and stigmatised (Vandello et al., 2014; Leslie et al., 2012).
-Nonvoluntary remote work could conceivably challenge gendered assumptions about ideal, constantly visible workers (Herman and Lewis, 2012), increase provision of quality flexible jobs (Lyonette et al., 2010) and counteract the stigma often associated with flexible working (Prowse and Prowse, 2015).
+It is even possible that enforced flexibility, such as non-voluntary remote work, could have inadvertent positive outcomes.
+Voluntary take-up of WLB practices by men remains limited and stigmatized (Leslie et al., 2012; Vandello et al., 2013).
+Non-voluntary remote work could conceivably challenge gendered assumptions about ideal, constantly visible workers (Herman and Lewis, 2012), increase provision of quality flexible jobs (Lyonette et al., 2010) and counteract the stigma often associated with flexible working (Prowse and Prowse, 2015).

-However, there is strong evidence that WLB and quality of working life more generally are heavily dependent on autonomy, control and predictability of employment, which in turn are associated with positive organisational outcomes such as lower turnover and higher organisational commitment (Fagan et al., 2012).
+However, there is strong evidence that WLB and quality of working life more generally are heavily dependent on autonomy, control and predictability of employment, which in turn are associated with positive organizational outcomes such as lower turnover and higher organizational commitment (Fagan et al., 2012).
 Some forms of flexible working arrangements may produce such outcomes but this depends on their origins within specific contexts.
-For example, Stavrou and Kilaniotis (2010) found that schedule flexibility is related to lower turnover in collaborative cultures such as Norway, but associated with higher turnover in countries such as the UK, where management has the greatest freedom to apply practices for its own purposes.
-Thus employer-imposed flexibility, even cloaked within WLB discourses, may ultimately be counterproductive.
+For example, Stavrou and Kilaniotis (2010) found that schedule flexibility is related to lower turnover in collaborative cultures such as Norway, but is associated with higher turnover in countries such as Britain, where management has the greatest freedom to apply practices for its own purposes.
+Thus, employer-imposed flexibility, even cloaked within WLB discourses, may ultimately be counterproductive.
 Reservations expressed by some participants about neglect of not only employee needs and working conditions but also service delivery highlights the need for a greater understanding of the social and economic impacts of the reconstructed discourses of WLB and associated practices.

 Finally, reconstructing or even dismissing WLB as a fad neglects the fact that issues inherent in the original family-friendly and later WLB discourses have not been resolved and the business case for attending to these remains.
 US action researchers propose a dual agenda of meeting employees' personal and family needs and enhancing workplace effectiveness (Rapoport et al., 2002).
 Crucially, they found that workplace interventions that included collaborative problem-solving by managers and employees improved productivity and economic outcomes, but only when both sides of the dual agenda equation were attended to.
 When either employee or employer needs were neglected, the interventions were ineffective.
 Herein lies another danger of increasingly employer-focused WLB discourses.
-A key question is how organisations can sustain attention to normative, institutional and economic drivers in challenging economic times.
+A key question is how organizations can sustain attention to normative, institutional and economic drivers in challenging economic times.